Penn State Scandal Fast Facts

 September 20, 2012 - Penn State hires Feinberg Rozen LLP (headed by Kenneth Feinberg who oversaw the 9/11 and BP oil spill victims funds).

-October 2, 2012 - Mike McQueary files a whistleblower lawsuit against Penn State.
+October 2, 2012 - McQueary files a whistleblower lawsuit against Penn State.

 October 8, 2012 - An audio statement from Sandusky airs in which he protests his innocence and says he is falsely accused.